 How much does a nursing home cost?

-|Semi-private room||Private room|
+|Rate schedule||Semiprivate room||Private room|

-Average nursing home cost by state
+Average nursing home costs by state

-|State||Average daily Cost||Average monthly cost|
+|State||Average daily cost||Average monthly cost|

-|Facility type||Cost per month (rounded)|
+|Facility type||Cost per month (average)|

 How to pay for a nursing home